 Nearly the same size as an index card

 • Sunglasses.
 This gear change wasn’t a monumental one.
-My last set of polarized sunglasses were from Tifosi, this set is from Sunski.
+My last set of polarized sunglasses were from Tifosi, this pair is from Sunski.
 They are similar in price and style, and I love the clear frames.
 Verdict: 👍

 Pretty rad sunglasses